Segway: Independent company

-The Segway PT, referred to during development and initial marketing as the Segway HT, was developed from the self-balancing iBOT wheelchair which was initially developed at University of Plymouth, in conjunction with BAE Systems and Sumitomo Precision Products.
-The first patent of human transporter was filed in 1994 and granted in 1997, followed by others, including one submitted in June 1999 and granted in October 2001.
+The Segway PT, referred to during development and initial marketing as the Segway HT, was developed from the self-balancing iBOT wheelchair, which was initially developed at the University of Plymouth in conjunction with BAE Systems and Sumitomo Precision Products.
+The first patent for a human transporter was filed in 1994 and granted in 1997, followed by others, including one submitted in June 1999 and granted in October 2001.

 Prior to its introduction, a news report about a proposal for a book about the invention, development, and financing of the Segway PT led to speculation about the device and its importance.
 John Doerr speculated that it would be more important than the Internet.
+Steve Jobs was quoted as saying that it was "as big a deal as the PC".
 South Park devoted an episode to making fun of the hype before the product was released.
-Steve Jobs was quoted as saying that it was "as big a deal as the PC", (he later expressed a negative opinion, saying that it "sucked", presumably referring to "the design" – but also referred to the (presumably high) price point, asking, "You're sure your market is upscale consumers for transportation?")
 The device was unveiled on 3 December 2001, following months of public speculation, in Bryant Park, New York City, on the ABC News morning program Good Morning America, with the first units delivered to customers in early 2002.

 The original Segway PT models featured three speed settings: 6 mph, 8 mph with faster turning, and 10 mph.
 Steering of early versions was controlled using a twist grip that varied the speeds of the two motors.
 The range of the p-Series was 6–10 mi on a fully charged nickel metal hydride (NiMH) battery with a recharge time of four to six hours.
 In September 2003, the Segway PT was recalled, because if users ignored repeated low-battery warnings on the PTs, it could ultimately lead them to fall.

 In August 2006, Segway Inc. discontinued all previous models and introduced the i2 and x2 products, which were steered by leaning the handlebars to the right or left, had a maximum speed of 12.5 mph from a pair of 2 hp Brushless DC electric motors with regenerative braking and a range of up to 15–25 mi, depending on terrain, riding style, and state of the batteries.
 Recharging took eight to ten hours.
 The i2 and x2 also introduced the wireless InfoKey which could show mileage and a trip odometer, and put the vehicle into security mode, which locked the wheels and set off an alarm if it was moved, and could also be used to turn on the PT from up to 15 ft away.

 Segway Inc. was acquired by British businessman Jimi Heselden from its U.S. inventor Dean Kamen in December 2009.
-A year later, Heselden died after he "plunged into the River Wharfe while riding a rugged country version" of Segway PT.
+A year later, Heselden died after he "plunged into the River Wharfe while riding a rugged country version" of the Segway PT.